aryadineshan/Location-Generator/README.md

 1. **Enter an address** in the input field.
 2. Tap **Geocode**.
 3. The app displays the latitude and longitude.
+4. Show on Map will redirect you to the location on Google Maps.

 ## Permissions